umiljavac/OCP8_ToDoList/README.md

 ## 1-Intro
 The aim of this project is to improve an existing project.
-We have to correct some anomalies and implements new functionality.
+We have to correct some anomalies and implement new functionalities.

 ## 2-Requirements
 This project use Symfony 4 framework and Symfony 4 requires PHP version > 7.1.3 to run.